agila5/assessing_risk_car_accidents_milan/README.md

 If you choose one or more type of highways and click the **Update Map!** button, then the corresponding streets will be rendered on the map as green or red: green if the corresponding estimate of the Road Safety Index (or Road Risk index) is bigger (smaller) than the choosen threshold, red otherwise.
 A useful legend will appear in the bottomleft part of the screen.

 You can modify the thresholds using the slidebars appearing just under the box used to choose which index to explore.
-The Road Safety Index threshold ranges from 0 to 1 (since its a probability) while we decided to cut the total range of the Road Risk Index threshold from 0 to the 5, i.e. the 99.5 percentile of the estimated Roadk Risk Index values.
+The Road Safety Index threshold ranges from 0 to 1 (since its a probability) while we decided to cut the total range of the Road Risk Index threshold from 0 to the 5, which represents the 99.5 percentile of the estimated Roadk Risk Index values.

-It should be noted that the map is updated only if you click the **Update Map!** button.
-We choose to do this otherwise it would have been updated everytime a user would modify a threshold value.
+It should be noted that the map is updated only if the user clicks the **Update Map!** button.
+This is necessary otherwise the map would have been reloaded everytime the user modifies a threshold value.
 _____

 We created this app following the examples reported [here](https://github.com/rstudio/shiny-examples/tree/master/063-superzip-example) and we are extremely grateful to their authors.